 The reflection on impermanence, death, decay and dying is one of the most important contemplations I have ever encountered.
 The reason for giving such importance to this point is that it can lead to a direct – and often radical – shift within my attitude.
 It creates a totally different outlook and opens up the door for countless blessings to enter my life.
 This is what I want to share with you today.

-The tendency to waste time or resources is based on ignoring the fact that both are limited.
+The tendency to waste time or resources is based on ignoring the fact that both are limited and impermanent.
 Often we don’t appreciate things until we loose them.
 Life is at the base of all other things to be appreciated yet often forgotten in favor of producing or consuming other things.
 Death might thus often appear as a seemingly rude reminder, disturbing the sleep of ignorance somewhat.
 It reveals that life is precious, that our actions matter and that happiness can’t be found elsewhere.

 If you are alive you can be kind or angry, you could build or destroy, move on and give up.
 Your options of what to make out of your present circumstances – in THIS very moment – are virtually infinite.
 The power to create direction, both positive or negative, is actually within your hands – right NOW.
 You can choose how you want to feel about something, consider new perspectives, learn and grow.
 Having this choice depends on the fact that you are aware of it.
 And being aware of this precious gift depends on the fact that you are alive.